For many years, Scotland has produced some of the finest whiskeys the world has ever seen.

 Single malt Scotch whisky is today, the most popular choice in North American homes.
 This is an aged whisky made by a single distillery using only malted barley and water.
 It contains no other cereals and must be distilled, produced and bottled in Scotland.

-A blended Scotch whisky is made from at least one or more single malt Scotch whiskies that is blended together with a single grain Scotch whisky.
+A blended Scotch whisky is made from at least one or more single malt Scotch whiskeys that are blended together with a single grain Scotch whisky.

 Blended Malt Scotch